klebgenomics/Kleborate/docs/source/Escherichia_modules.rst

    -m escherichia__amr

-This module screens input genomes for acquired antimicrobial resistance genes and known resistance-associated point mutations using the `AMRFinderPlus tool <https://www.nature.com/articles/s41598-021-91456-0/>`_ .
+This module screens input genomes for acquired antimicrobial resistance genes and known resistance-associated point mutations using the `AMRFinderPlus tool <https://doi.org/10.1038/s41598-021-91456-0>`_.
 Identified determinants are grouped by drug class.

 AMR parameters
 ++++++++++++++++++

 ``--organism``

-Used to screen for point mutations in species-specific resistance markers.
+Used to screen for point mutations in species-specific resistance markers (default Escherichia coli).

 ``-t , --threads``